mikedijkstra/stencil/README.md

 This is not another CSS framework.
 It's a set of lightweight CSS helpers to give you a head start developing your next web site.

 ## What you get
-+ 3 font sizes
++ 6 font sizes
-+ 3 font weights
++ 6 font weights
++ Base, Highlight, Success and Error colors for text, backgrounds and buttons
 + OOCSS helpers for layout, modules and media objects
-+ Responsive OOCSS styles for palm, lap and desk widths
++ Responsive OOCSS helpers for palm, lap and desk breakpoints

 ## Getting Started